Last Updated on January 20, 2023 by The Filtery

 Are Rubber Garden Hoses Safe?

-Synthetic rubber hoses come with many of the same problems that PVC/plastic ones do, so we do not recommend them.
+Synthetic rubber hoses come with many of the same problems that PVC/plastic ones do, so I do not recommend them.
 Natural rubber hoses, on the other hand, are generally a safer option (if you can find one!).

-Are Stainless Steel Garden Hoses Safe?
+What About Stainless Steel Garden Hoses?

-We don’t recommend drinking from a stainless steel garden hose unless it is explicitly “Drinking Water Safe” and meets Prop 65 standards for lead safety.
+I don’t recommend drinking from a stainless steel garden hose unless it is explicitly “Drinking Water Safe” and meets Prop 65 standards for lead safety.

-If you or your kids are going to be swimming in the water from your hose, watering your vegetable garden with it, and/or drinking your hose water at all, we definitely recommend investing in a high-quality, drinking water safe garden hose.
+If you or your kids are going to be wading in the water from your hose, watering your vegetable garden with it, and/or drinking your hose water at all, I definitely recommend investing in a high-quality, drinking water safe hoses.
+This can help reduce exposure to toxic chemicals like PVC, phthalates, lead, and other heavy metals.

 I’ve come across several hoses that say they are drinking water safe, BPA free and phthalate free, NSF certified, FDA approved hose materials (as in they make ALL of these claims), yet there is a Prop 65 warning.
 One company said that it’s because they do fall within the safe lead limits of the 2014 federal safe water drinking act but Prop 65 still requires the warning if it contains ANY levels of a harmful chemical.
 But I read that Prop 65 is for significant levels of chemicals.
 Do you think these companies may be confused or aren’t being truthful?
 Or is it true that they could have a Prop 65 warning with safe low levels of lead?